mesg-foundation/docs/guide/process/process-file.md

 # Process file

-The process file describes the connections between events and tasks of services by a step-by-step system.
+The process file describes the connections between events and tasks of services with a step-by-step system.

 Its structure is the following: